-Each student will have the opportunity to compete in the following events by gender: Wheelchair 200 meter race, Wheelchair 800 meter race, and Wheelchair shot put.
+Each student will have the opportunity to compete in the following events by gender: Wheelchair 200m race, Wheelchair 800m race, and Wheelchair shot put.
 Wheelchair shot put will be divided into two classifications for both boys and girls based on type of disability.
 Class 1 will be for athletes with any disability of the lower extremities.
 Class 2 will be for athletes with disability that effect lower and upper extremities.
 Meet management shall determine a meet's order of events.
 All adapted track and field participants shall be required to compete on the same day of the meet as their classification.
-The events shall follow all state high school association rules with certain FHSAA/AAASP modifications
+The events shall follow all state high school association rules with certain FHSAA/AAASP modifications.